-The jury obviously disagreed with this assessment of the evidence.
-Moreover, the judge denied that motion, initially and at the close of all evidence, as well as the City's motion for a judgment notwithstanding the verdict.
+at the close of all evidence, as well as the City's motion for a judgment notwithstanding the verdict.

-Finally, the ultimate instruction to the jury on the issue of municipal liability was in fact proposed by the City's attorney, as the Court acknowledges, see ante, at 6; Brief for Respondent 48; Reply Brief for Petitioner 6:
+Finally, the ultimate instruction to the jury on the issue of municipal liability was in fact proposed by the City's attorney, as the plurality acknowledges, ante, at 6; see Brief for Respondent 48; Reply Brief for Petitioner 6:

 "As a general principle, a municipality is not liable under 42 U. S. C. § 1983 for the actions of its employees.
 However, a municipality may be held liable under 42 U. S. C. § 1983 if the allegedly unconstitutional act was committed by an official high enough in the government so that his or her actions can be said to represent a government decision."
-(Instruction No. 15; Joint Appendix (J. A.) 113)."
+(Instruction No. 15; Joint Appendix (J. A.) 113).
+15

 In my opinion it is far too late for the City to contend that the jury instructions on municipal liability were insufficient or erroneous.
-In Oklahoma City v.
+If In Oklahoma City v.
 Tuttle, 471 U. S. 808

-&quot;Proposing this instruction made good sense as litigation strategy, for respondent had sued not only the City but also three individual City officials, Frank Hamsher, Charles Kindleberger, and Deborah Patterson.
+&lt;sup>16 Proposing this instruction made good sense as litigation strategy, for respondent had sued not only the City but also three individual City officials, Frank Hamsher, Charles Kindleberger, and Deborah Patterson.
 Presumably the City's attorney, who was representing both the City and the officials, hoped that the jury would focus on the individual defendants, exonerate them, and, having focused on these defendants, hold the City innocent as well by concluding that higher-ups were not implicated.
 As we know from the verdict-judgment for the individual defendants but against the City-this strategy partially failed.
 Although petitioner argues that the verdicts were inconsistent, they actually make perfect sense in light of the evidence that officials in the Mayor's office, possibly including the Mayor himself, and various agency heads participated in a deliberate plan to deprive respondent of his job in violation of his First Amendment rights.

-&lt;sup>16 Federal Rule of Civil Procedure 51 is quite clear about a litigant's method of preserving objections to instructions:
+&quot;Federal Rule of Civil Procedure 51 is quite clear about a litigant's method of preserving objections to instructions:

 &quot;At the close of the evidence or at such earlier time during the trial as the court reasonably directs, any party may file written requests that the court instruct the jury on the law as set forth in the requests.
-The court
+The court shall inform counsel of its proposed action upon the requests prior to their arguments to the jury.
+The court, at its election, may instruct the jury

 (1985), we permitted an objection to an instruction by defendant for the first time on appeal only because plaintiff failed to raise the contemporaneous objection argument until its brief on the merits in this Court.
 We stated that such arguments "should be brought to our attention no later than in respondent's brief in opposition to the petition for certiorari."
 Id., at 816 (emphasis in original).
 In this case, respondent properly pointed out in his response to the petition for a writ of certiorari that petitioner had failed to object to the relevant jury instruction.
-Brief in Opposition 10-11.16
+Brief in Opposition 10-11.17